-PRagmatic trial Of Video Education in NHs (PROVEN) was an ePCT of a video to assist with advance care planning for nursing home residents with advanced dementia or advanced cardiopulmonary disease.33 This population was chosen because it is likely to experience unnecessary and non-beneficial care at the end of life, including multiple hospital transfers.
-The primary outcome of interest was hospital transfers per person days alive.
-360 NHs (intervention arm n=119; control arm n=241) within two NH healthcare systems were enrolled in the trial.
+The Pragmatic Trial of Video Education in Nursing Homes (PROVEN) was an ePCT of a video to assist with advance care planning for NH residents with advanced dementia or advanced cardiopulmonary disease.33 This population was chosen because it is likely to experience unnecessary and nonbeneficial care at the end of life including multiple hospital transfers.
+The primary outcome of interest was hospital transfers per person-days alive.
+A total of 360 NHs (intervention arm n = 119; control arm n = 241) within two NH healthcare systems were enrolled in the trial.
 Early results suggest the videos helped residents and their surrogates think differently about their medical choices and prompted conversations with a provider.34